jdrumgoole/MUGAlyser/README.md

 # MUGAlyser

+Version 0.8 Beta

+Updated audit schema to make it more consistent.
+Added a utility program to get info (called muginfo.py).
+Now data is read from a MUGS.py file so no reading of files is required.
+You can still get a single MUG instance by using the --mug parameter.

+Added support for replica set parameters so we can connect to Atlas.

+There is now a very basic REST API for some of the functions in webgui.

 VERSION : 0.5 beta

 MUGAlyser is a python program that uses the Meetup API to extract longitudinal data from the Meetup website for a collection of meetup